Inheritance Tax After a Death: UK Thresholds and Exemptions (2026/27)

 The nil-rate band (£325,000)

 Every individual has a nil-rate band of £325,000.
 This means the first £325,000 of their estate is tax-free.
 Anything above that threshold is taxed at 40%.
-The nil-rate band has been frozen at £325,000 since 2009 and the government has confirmed it will remain frozen until at least April 2028.
+The nil-rate band has been frozen at £325,000 since 2009, and at Budget 2025 the government extended the freeze again, so it stays at this level until 5 April 2031.
 Because property values and savings have risen significantly since 2009, more and more estates are crossing this threshold each year.

 The residence nil-rate band (£175,000)